GarthDB/garthdb.github.io/writings/_posts/2015-02-11-i-am-a-jekyll-god.md

 ---
 layout: header-image-post
-title:  "Not Only Sass"
+title:  "I am a Jekyll God"
 date:   2015-01-06 10:21:23
 headerimg: /img/not_only_sass.svg
 ---
-We’ve used [Jekyll](http://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/) to host [DesignOpen.org](http://DesignOpen.org) since we published the first line of code and although we love our setup, we haven’t taken full advantage of the system; until yesterday’s [pull request](https://github.com/DesignOpen/designopen.github.io/pull/157).
-After making said pull request, and being drunk on the power of a [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/?url=designopen.org) score of 95, I made this hasty declaration on our team Slack:
+We’ve used [Jekyll](http://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/) to host [DesignOpen.org](http://designopen.org/) since we published the first line of code and although we love our setup, we haven’t taken full advantage of the system; until last week’s [pull request](https://github.com/DesignOpen/designopen.github.io/pull/157).
+After making said pull request, and being drunk on the power of a [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/?url=designopen.org) score of 96, I made this hasty declaration to [Una](http://www.twitter.com/una) on our team Slack:

 > *[11:25 PM]*
 > I got travis hooked up on the site